reframe-hpc/reframe/docs/configure.rst

 .. literalinclude:: ../tutorial/config/settings.py
    :lines: 11-75

-Each system is associated with a set of properties, which in this case are the following (for a complete list of properties, refer to the `XXX <...>`__):
+Each system is associated with a set of properties, which in this case are the following (for a complete list of properties, refer to the `configuration reference <config_reference.html#system-configuration>`__):

 * ``name``: The name of the system.
   This should be an alphanumeric string (dashes ``-`` are allowed) and it will be used to refer to this system in other contexts.